2022-2026 electoral district map

 Heysen incorporates the localities of Aldgate, Bridgewater, Chapel Hill, Cherry Gardens, Crafers, Echunga, Hahndorf, Heathfield, Kangarilla, Kuitpo, Meadows, Mylor, Stirling, Summertown, Uraidla, Willunga Hill and Yundi.
 It also includes portions of Montacute and Upper Sturt.

 This list is indicative only – see the district map for more detailed information.

 The district of Heysen has had two incarnations.
 Created at the 1969 redistribution, the district was abolished at the next redistribution in 1976.
 It was then revived again in 1983 and has been contested and represented continuously since 1985.

 Origin of the name

 The district is named after Sir Hans Heysen OBE (1877-1968), the prominent South Australian landscape artist.
 Born in Hamburg, Germany, Heysen migrated to South Australia in 1884 at the age of seven.
 Heysen became a well-known painter of Australian landscapes, winning the Wynne Prize for landscape painting a record nine times.
-Heysen made his home in Hahndorf, which formerly formed part of the Heysen electoral district.
+Heysen made his home in Hahndorf, which, following the 2020 redistribution, once again forms part of the Heysen electoral district.